MaxLeap/Docs/en/iOS/Guide/CloudData.md

 ## Cloud Object
-The object that stored in  Cloud Data is called `MLObject` and every `MLObject` is planned in different `class`(like table in database). `MLObject` contains several key-value pairs and the value is data compatible with JSON format.考虑到数据安全，MaxLeap 禁止客户端修改数据仓库的结构。您需要预先在 MaxLeap 开发者平台上创建需要用到的表，然后仔细定义每个表中的字段和其值类型。
+The object that stored in  Cloud Data is called `MLObject` and every `MLObject` is planned in different `class`(like table in database). `MLObject` contains several key-value pairs and the value is data compatible with JSON format.
+In consideration of data security, editing structure of the data warehouse by client is prohibited in MaxLeap.
+You need to create tables ahead of time in MaxLeap Dev Center and define the field as well as the value type in each table.

 ###Create New
 Suppose that we need to save a piece of data to `Comment` class, it contains following properties: